NietoDeveloper/BogotaCityTributte/README.md

 # Information Site

-Welcome Rent Car Bogota!
-This site serves as an e-commerce.
+Welcome to Bogota!
+This site serves as an Landing Page Trubutte Bogota City Tributte.

 ## About

-This e-commerce is built with vanilla JavaScript for a local vehicle rental business.
+This site is built with vanilla JavaScript

 ## Technologies Used